 Most Air Force enlisted jobs and assignments require a security clearance.
 To obtain a security clearance, one must be a U.S. Citizen.
 You can still enlist without U.S. Citizenship, but your job choices and assignments will be limited to those which do not require a clearance.

-Of course, nobody can tell for 100 percent certain whether or not a security clearance will be approved, and the process can take several months.
+Of course, nobody can tell for sure whether or not a security clearance will be approved, and the process can take several months.
 It is where the Security Interviewer comes in.
 He/she will ask you a whole bunch of questions about your past (drug use, alcohol use, mental health treatment, finances, criminal history, etc.), and is pretty good at making a prediction as to whether or not you're a good candidate for security clearance/SJC approval.
 It, in turn, will affect which Air Force enlisted jobs you are eligible for.

 06Selecting Your Job